Semiparametric Conditional Factor Models in Asset Pricing: Estimation Method

 \subsection{Key Properties}

-Our regressed-PCA estimation enjoys several desirable properties, and is also easy to implement.
-First of all, as elucidated in Section \ref{Sec: 41}, it accommodates time-varying characteristics and does not require large $T$.
-Thus, it allows us to examine the changing relationship between risk and return via both full-sample and sub-sample analyses.
+Our regressed-PCA method has several appealing properties and is straightforward to implement.
+First, as discussed in Section \ref{Sec: 41}, it accommodates time-varying $z_{it}$ and does not require a large time dimension $T$.
+This flexibility allows us to examine the evolving relationship between risk and return using both full-sample and sub-sample analyses.

+Second, the estimation procedure is well-suited for unbalanced panels, which is particularly relevant in cross-sectional asset pricing applications.
+The key step of regressed-PCA is to compute $\tilde{Y}_t$.
+Specifically, we can express $\tilde{Y}_t$ as: